Texas Rental Laws - An Overview of Landlord-Tenant Rights in Austin

 Landlords Rights & Responsibilities in Texas

-• Collect rent in a timely matter.
+• Collect rent in a timely manner.

-• Abide by all terms of the lease agreement.
+• Abide by all terms of the rental agreement.

 • Make requested and necessary repairs promptly.